I'll Never Get Over You Getting Over Me: Reception

-The song peaked at No. 8 on the Billboard Hot 100 charts in mid-1993.
-It also spent a week atop the adult contemporary chart in July of that year.
+The song peaked at No. 8 on the Billboard Hot 100 chart in mid-1993.
+It also spent a week atop the Adult Contemporary chart in July of that year.
 It was Exposé's first top 10 pop hit since 1990's "Tell Me Why" and their last top 10 hit.

-In the Billboard Year-End in 1993, the hit came in at number 23.
+On the Billboard Year-End chart in 1993, the hit came in at number 23.
 Despite only peaking at number 8, the song is far closer to the year-end position of their number-one hit "Seasons Change", than to those of other top ten hits of theirs.

 Music video

 In the song's music video, Jurado walks pensively along the beach and thinks of her ex-boyfriend, played by actor and stuntman Greg Fitzpatrick, while Ann Curless and Kelly Moneymaker stand under a section of the boardwalk a few yards away from her.
 In other scenes, the three ladies sit in front of a fire or they walk around the boardwalk.
 There are also flashback scenes with Jurado and boyfriend having fun together.
 The video was shot around and under the Santa Monica Pier in Santa Monica, California.